 The production of my own hand soap is one of my favorite ways to move towards a more sustainable life.
 Today, I prepared my own new soap through the cold process.
 Cold process soap is a chemical reaction that occurs between oils and lye.
 Learn more about it by reading my previous post.
 Recently, I also write a post about what you should know (but nobody says about it) before starting to make soap.
 Please read it, could be important!
 You can find it here!

 Learn everything about soap making with my comprehensive course!
 Everything from ingredients, to lye discount, superfat, and much more!

-Lye (sodium hydroxide) is a really DANGEROUS compound that have to be handle carefully.
+Lye (sodium hydroxide) is a really DANGEROUS compound that has to be handle carefully.
 It’s a caustic substance and can hurt you if it splits on your eyes or skin.
-For these reasons, it’s necessary to wear protected laboratory goggles and gloves as well as long sleeves and long pant whenever lye is used.
-I also recommend to use a mask because lye gives off fumes when it’s poured into water.
+For these reasons, it’s necessary to wear protected laboratory goggles and gloves as well as long sleeves and long pants whenever lye is used.
+I also recommend using a mask because lye gives off fumes when it’s poured into water.
 It’s better to work in a ventilated area, so open the windows to be more careful.
 Another important thing is that this procedure should not be done if there are children nearby, because we are going to handle dangerous products.

 Once that all our security measures are taken, we can start with the soap making process.

 affiliate disclosure: this post contains affiliate links about products that I tried and recommend.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.Gabi

 Basic Cold Process Soap Making | what you will need